 Ford’s Theatre Presidential Box Flags

-In 2009, BGEs members accepted the challenge to fund the restoration of three flags that adorned President Lincoln’s box the evening of April 14th, 1865.
-One of the flags, the Treasury Guard’s Flag was torn when assassin John Wilkes Booth caught his spur on it when leaping down to the stage.
-The theater was in the midst of a major renovation in preparation for the Bicentennial commemoration of Lincoln’s birth.
-Then NPS curator, Gloria Swift noted during a BGES tour that no funds were available to do this important project.
+In 2009, BGES members accepted the challenge to fund the restoration of three flags that adorned President Lincoln’s box the evening of April 14, 1865.
+One of the flags, the Treasury Guard’s Flag, was torn when assassin John Wilkes Booth caught his spur on it when leaping down to the stage.
+The theater was at the time in the midst of a major renovation in preparation for the Bicentennial commemoration of Lincoln’s birth.
+Then-NPS curator, Gloria Swift, noted during a BGES tour that no funds were available to do this important project.
 BGES asked for an estimate and provided more than $8,000 in funding to allow the flags to be available for the reopening.
-A reception and program was held for the BGES and other supporters after the project was completed.
+A reception and program were held for the BGES and other supporters after the project was completed.
 BGES received a color lithograph of the Presidential Box and a letter of appreciation from the Superintendent of the site.
 The flags are prominent in any visit to the theater today.